The Undertaker: Ode to the Deadman

 Nine years later, I again slowly immersed myself into the world of professional wrestling once again.
 While some of the stalwarts from the 1980's were still around, it was The Undertaker who was part of the contingent of wrestlers who kept me entertained.

-Even when he did switch things up as The American Bad Ass for that brief period.
+Including when he did switch things up as The American Bad Ass for a brief period.
 But with wrestling, it's often we see wrestlers flip from heel to face and back again.
 Or try out knew characters altogether.
 Sure, he rode in on a motorcycle and rocked a bandana, but he was still The Undertaker.
 The American Bad Ass only helped build on the lore.

 Lore that is now legend.
 A legend who was a 7-time world heavyweight champion, a tag-team champion, winner of the Royal Rumble and winner of multiple Slammy Awards.
 (You're a nobody unless you take home a Slammy).